 To find an answer to this question, I have experimented with several brands in the past.
 Some left me bloated and flatulent for considerable periods, even on a fiber-free diet.
 Perhaps they'd been just too effective.
 Or, it's possible that live bacteria from liquid formulas took hold in the upper sections of the small intestine, where they shouldn't be, and called the condition called SIBO, or small intestine bacterial overgrowth.
 You may require a course of antibiotics to wipe them out if the discomfort becomes unbearable.

 It‘s less likely to happen with capsules, such as Enterophilus, because the bacteria in these preparations are sublimated (dried out) into hibernation.
 They remain "asleep" while "commuting" through the folds of the small intestine.
 This trip—from the stomach to the large intestine—takes around 24 hours.
 Once these bacteria reach the relative safety of the blind gut (it has the proper pH and no enzymes to devour them), they finally wake up and get into action.

 Q. How can you ship probiotic formulas without damage from high heat to places like Florida or Africa?

 Probiotics in capsules aren't as sensitive to temperature variations encountered during storage and shipping as live bacteria because encapsulated formulas are freeze-dried during their manufacture.

-Live bacteria are vulnerable to high temperature because heat causes the expansion of intracellular fluids that burst their cells.
-This is what a sterilization is all about.
+Live bacteria are vulnerable to high temperatures because heat causes the expansion of intracellular fluids that burst their cells.
+It is what sterilization is all about.

-In the freeze-drying process, intracellular water is removed by suspendinging bacteria in a suitable protective medium, then freezing them down and, finally, exposing them to a vacuum.
+In the freeze-drying process, intracellular water is removed by suspending bacteria in a suitable protective medium, then freezing them down, and, finally, exposing them to a vacuum.

 After freeze-drying, bacteria are packaged into capsules, sealed inside the bottles, and will not "awaken" until fully rehydrated by the fluids inside your gut.